-In Figure 1, we show how the detection k-anonymity works on an example of eight trips between stations A and B. We perform this experiment for every 5 minutes, i.e., with epochs lasting 5 minutes.
+In Figure 1, we show how detection k-anonymity works on an example of eight trips between stations A and B. We perform this experiment for every 5 minutes, i.e., with epochs lasting 5 minutes.
 We keep three bits (nb = 3) and set k = 2.
 In our example, we consider two successive epochs of 5 minutes each.
 Applying truncation during the first epoch (e1), keeping only the 3 leftmost bits, transforms the detected set of pseudonyms {0000, 0001, 1100, 1101} to the multipseudonyms {(000,2), (110,2)}.
 In other words, we record that we have detected multipseudonym 000 through two actual pseudonyms.
 The same holds for multipseudonym 110.

 The situation is different for epoch e2 where we have the pseudonyms {0011, 0111, 1011, 1100}.
 If we apply truncation, we are left with the multipseudonyms {(001, 1), (011, 1), (101, 1), (110, 1)}.
 Each of these multipseudonyms has an associated count of 1, i.e., each disobeys the constraint that the count should be at least 2.
 Applying the correction, we keep, after sorting, only the first n/k = 4/2 = 2 entries, and evenly spread the counts of the other-disobeying multipseudonyms, leading to the set {(001, 2), (011, 2)}.
 Note that in this way, we have not lost any counts (the total count during e2 is still 4).

 After applying detection k-anonymity at the end of each epoch, the anonymized data is sent to a central server.
 At the central server, we have two tables containing the data of check-in and check-out locations.
 The question arises, how do we count the number of people going from one location to another?
 We do so using a simple matching algorithm: see if a multipseudonym during an epoch at location A has also been recorded during an epoch at location B. The algorithm for matching is shown in Figure 2.
-After applying detection k-anonymity (k=2, nb=8), we have two tables, one belonging to location A during epoch e1 (09:00 to 09:05) and one belonging to location B during epoch e3 (09:10 to 09:15).
+After applying detection k-anonymity, but now for illustration purposes with a large value for nb (k=2, nb=8), we have two tables, one belonging to location A during epoch e1 (09:00 to 09:05) and one belonging to location B during epoch e3 (09:10 to 09:15).
 Here, we can incorporate the average travel time into the counting process.
 This will give us the range of epochs in which we should expect to see the multipseudonyms from A to B. By knowing the average travel time, we can more easily identify relevant departure and arrival epochs, yet strictly speaking, we need not know the length of the trips.
 In this example, if we consider an average travel time of 10 min, we expect to find multipseudonyms from A to B during epoch e3 (10 minutes after check-in time).
 We pick the multipseudonym “0000 0000” from table A and start searching to find the same multipseudonym at B; in the first row of table B, we have the same multipseudonym; thus, we match these multipseudonym as a trip that has occurred by the multipseudonym “0000 0000” from A to B, we do the same for other multipseudonyms to find a match for them as well.
 There may be times when it is impossible to match a multipseudonym; for instance, for the second occurrence of “1100 0001” in table A (which we indicated in bold), there is no match any more for “1100 0001” at table B, which means this multipseudonym will have arrived during another epoch (or possibly, at another station).